ravencbr600/CIS133DA-L7-Project/README.md

 Use this as your opportunity to experiment with padding, margins etc. to adjust the look and feel of the web page!

 1. Add an internal style sheet to the appropriate section.
-0. Add a CSS comment that displays: **Header Styles**
-0. Style the body to:
+2. Style the body to:
    - Specify the text font as a set of sans-serif styled fonts.
    - Set the default font-size to 100%.
+3. Add a CSS comment that displays: **Header Styles**
-0. Style the header to:
+4. Style the header to:
    - Apply a background image using the image provided to you.

      > **TIP:** The URL is relative to the location of the style sheet, not the web page.
-Review [Lesson 6: Background Images](https://learnatrio.com/3RPtZZD) for more information.
+Review [Lesson 6: Background Images](https://riosalado.coursearc.com/content/cis133da-in-v12/lesson-6-links-lists-and-images/background-images) for more information.
    - Set the background so it does not repeat
    - Center position the background
-   - Adjust the background size to covers the entire element.
+   - Adjust the background size to cover the entire element.
+   - Apply a top padding of your choosing.
-   - Apply a top and bottom padding.
+   - Apply a bottom padding of 0.
    - Remove all margins.
 0. Style the first-level heading to:
    - Specify the text font as a set of serif styled fonts.